TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

 <br>

-Despite starting out with [silliness](https://youtu.be/wWFfhaOWJ1Y?si=FK1rgpw7e60C9n_q), I now take my work very [seriously](https://youtu.be/9mbs0sx3z2A?si=wdtGQF-uvUsccVVc), whatever my work is. research? art?
+Despite starting out with [silliness](https://youtu.be/wWFfhaOWJ1Y?si=FK1rgpw7e60C9n_q), I now take my work very [seriously](https://youtu.be/9mbs0sx3z2A?si=wdtGQF-uvUsccVVc), whatever it is. research? art?
 I don't know what it is but anyway whatever it is i take it seriously

 So when [you](https://www.todepond.com/wikiblogarden/you/target-audience/)— when I discover that I've accidentally made something, it is important for me to learn more about what that thing that you've— what I've made *is*.